nickwesselman/polyglot-functions/workshop/codelabs/prerequisites.md

 ## Create a development store

+**Note:** Even if you already have a Shopify development store, you should create a new one for this workshop, to ensure you have the necessary settings and test data.

 1. From the Shopify Partners portal, navigate to **Stores** > **Add store** > **Create development store**.
 2. It's important for this workshop that you select the correct options when creating your store: